TNG/property-loader/README.md

 ####2.
 Annotate the class (configure the loading of properties files)

-If you want the ConfigBuilder to get values from properties files, you can specify the filenames (without file extension or path) by annotating your config class with the @PropertiesFiles annotation.
+If you want the ConfigBuilder to get values from properties files, you can specify the files' basenames (no file extension or path) by annotating your config class with the @PropertiesFiles annotation.
-You can specify multiple filenames like this:
+You can specify multiple basenames like this:
 ```java
 @PropertiesFiles({file1,file2,...})
 ```